MrShoenel/anti-pattern-models/notebooks/fire-drill-issue-tracking-technical-report.md

     ##         b         e
     ## 0.2492560 0.5264296

-As expected, the result for the RSS-based is very similar to the overall result as obtained by DTW (note that the mix-up of begin and end does not matter to srBTAW, is it regularizes this using its internal representation *β*<sub>*l*</sub>, *β*<sub>*u*</sub>).
+As expected, the RSS-based result is very similar to the overall result as obtained by DTW (note that the mix-up of begin and end does not matter to srBTAW, is it regularizes this using its internal representation *β*<sub>*l*</sub>, *β*<sub>*u*</sub>).
 The correlation-based loss, surprisingly, manages to discover the true begin of  ≈ 0.25.
 It is likely possible to find a combination of losses,